crfroehlich/oj/README.md

 ## Dependencies

-OJ currently depends on jQuery, but OJ has abstracted DOM insertion and manipulation such that other frameworks be supported down the line.
+OJ currently depends on jQuery, but OJ has abstracted DOM insertion and manipulation such that other frameworks can be supported down the line.
 Bacon.js will likely be a hard requirement in at least the short term for data-binding.

 ## State

 OJ currently supports casting any DOM node into an OJ node, and it supports adding DIV and SPAN elements.
 That's not a lot, but I'm working to get all the other pieces in place before building out the rest of the DOM framework.
+Namely grunt tasks to build the project, unit tests and documentation--easier to do first than later.

 ## Goals